Southern Walnut Creek Trail

-- The public may now use the portions of the trail from Jain Lane to the YMCA however care must be taken when using the trail as the contractor may periodically be working on the trail to address final punch list items.
+- The public may now use the portions of the trail from Jain Lane to the YMCA however care must be taken when using the trail as the contractor may periodically be working to address final punch list items.

 Work in progress

 This project is scheduled for completion in summer 2014.
+The City will notify stakeholders when the trail is complete and may be used.
+A grand opening ceremony is tentatively planned for fall 2014.
 More information on the Southern Walnut Creek Trail project.

 Austin to Manor Trail